baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/questionset/index.md

 A QuestionSet element contains one or more Question elements.
 QuestionSet is a required element and it must follow all Image elements if they exist.
+The QuestionSet element can be empty if you want the user to only see only images.

 There can be more than one question set element for a page.
 If so, when the user presses the Next button,